 - Pre-Feasibility to include: modelling and JORC Resource Estimate

 The Chariot deposit is located approximately 10 km west of the Tennant Creek town site.
 Chariot has been mined by both open cut and underground methods.
-The Chariot deposit was discovered by Normandy Mining in 1998.
-Giants Reef Mining Limited (GRM) undertook open pit and underground mining of the Chariot deposit from 2003 to 2005.
-Total production by GRM was 271,597t @ 10.83g/t gold (94,600 troy oz gold) (ASX: 28 November 2013).
+The Chariot Mine operated between 2003-2005, producing 253,734t @ 10.9g/t gold for 86,326oz gold.
+The mine was closed in 2005 due to Giants Reef Mining (the then mine owner) entering administration.

 The Chariot deposit is located within a steeply dipping, east-west striking magnetite-hematite rich ironstone lens within the Warramunga Formation sediments.
-The ironstone lens runs sub-parallel to sediment bedding, with chlorite altered hangingwall and footwall zones.
-The mineralised Northern Lode is on the north limb of an anticline, and the poorly mineralised Southern Lode is located in the axis of the anticline.
+The ironstone lens runs sub-parallel to sediment bedding, with chlorite altered hangingwall and footwall zones (Figure 10).

-The mineralisation at Chariot is gold dominant, with minor to subordinate copper and bismuth hosted by magnetite-hematite-chlorite rock.
-The mineralisation is interpreted to be structurally controlled and occurs in numerous lenses (Figure 10).
+The mineralisation at Chariot is gold dominant, with minor to subordinate copper and bismuth hosted by the magnetite-hematite-chlorite rock.
+The mineralisation is interpreted to be structurally controlled via short-range structures, lenses, and shoots.
 These lenses have dimensions ranging from 5 m to 50 m along strike and 10 m to 100 m down dip.
 The weathering profile over the Chariot mineralisation is extensive to depths of over 100 m.

 Figure 10: Chariot cross-section depicting geology and drilling intercepts (ASX: 28 November 2013)